 What was the loophole?
-As described above, retirement benefits grow for each month you delay claiming, between full retirement age (currently 66) and 70.
+As described above, retirement benefits grow for each month you delay claiming, between full retirement age (FRA) and 70.
 A loophole allowed a worker at full retirement age or older to apply for retirement benefits and then voluntarily suspend payment of those retirement benefits, which allowed a spousal benefit to be paid to his or her spouse while the worker was not collecting retirement benefits.
 The worker would then restart his or her retirement benefits later, for example at age 70, with an increase for every month retirement benefits were suspended.

 How is the law changing?
-Under the new law, you can still voluntarily suspend benefit payments at your full retirement age (currently 66) in order to earn higher benefits for delaying.
+Under the new law, you can still voluntarily suspend benefit payments at your full retirement age (FRA) in order to earn higher benefits for delaying.
 But during a voluntary suspension, other benefits payable on your record, such as benefits to your spouse, are also suspended.
 And, if you have suspended your benefits, you cannot continue receiving other benefits (such as spousal benefits) on another person’s record.

 There are some exceptions.
 If you are a divorced spouse, you can continue receiving a divorced spousal benefit even if your ex-spouse voluntarily suspends his or her retirement benefit.

 What is the rationale for this change?
 There is less rationale for paying dependents if the primary worker has not retired or is not receiving payment from Social Security.
 It also preserves the fairness of the incentives to delay, so that couples cannot simultaneously receive a benefit and get a bonus for delaying.

 Who will be affected?
 The new law applies to individuals who request a suspension on or after April 30, 2016, which is 180 days after the new law was enacted.
 Remember, you must have reached your full retirement age (FRA) in order to request a suspension.